Parahuna

+Parahuna 2, a sequel directed by Ksshitij Chaudhary and starring Ranjit Bawa and Aditi Sharma was scheduled to release in 2022 but was delayed.

 Plot

 Janta is obsessed with the 1980s Punjabi film actress Preeti Sapru and he dreams of marrying a woman who looks just like his screen idol.
 A friend in the village tells Janta that his sister-in-law bears an uncanny resemblance to Preeti Sapru.
 Emboldened by this exciting news, Janta accompanies his friend to a wedding where he intends to woo the beautiful doppelganger.
 In his pursuit of a seemingly perfect woman, Janta helps others to solve their romantic woes.